 San Francisco State University (SFSU) (Master's)

-As a content specialist, I am uniquely qualified to help your child, be it simple tutoring to catch up, observing and assessing the educational environment in the classroom, communicating with your child’s teacher about an IEP or advocating for parents and students needing services.
+As an elementary school teacher I am uniquely qualified to help your child, be it simple tutoring to catch up, observing and assessing the educational environment in the classroom, communicating with your child’s teacher about an IEP or advocating for parents and students needing services.

 When I was in the classroom, I would often use humor (a powerful tool) and music to engage my students.
 I never use rewards; rather, I find ways to present concepts organically, creating an intrinsic motivation to learn.
 Kids are built to learn; I simply try to find a way to help all concerned harness their abilities.